wadetregaskis/GPX-Namer/README.md

 # GPX-Namer
 This is a simple tool that scratches a simple itch - GPX files that you might get from various sources might have junky file names, even though embedded within the files themselves are much more meaningful names / descriptions.

 In the original author's case, this occurred when bulk-downloading all GPX tracks from Strava.
-It names them something like "20141220-225528-Walk.gpx".
+It names them something like `20141220-225528-Walk.gpx`.
 Not very helpful.
-This GPX Namer tool quickly renames them to e.g. "The local park (19/12/2014).gpx", and as a bonus sets the creation date of the GPX file to the start time of its recording, so that you can intuitively sort by creation time in the Finder.
+This GPX Namer tool quickly renames them to e.g. `The local park (19/12/2014).gpx`, and as a bonus sets the creation date of the GPX file to the start time of its recording, so that you can intuitively sort by creation time in the Finder.

 ## Setup
 ### Configure Google Maps API key